IBM/openapi-to-graphql/README.md

 The following options can be set:

+* `strict` (type: `boolean`, default: `false`): OASGraph will try to interpret the provided OAS and may make some unintended changes in order to maximize usability and stability.
+If this option is set to false, OASGraph will not try to adjust the OAS.

 * `headers` (type: `object`, default: `{}`): Headers to be sent in every request.
 Parameters defined in the OpenAPI Specification to set these headers will be ignored by OASGraph.

 * `qs` (type: `object`, default: `{}`): Query parameters to be sent in every request.
 Parameters defined in the OpenAPI Specification to set these query parameters will be ignored by OASGraph.